arshaali/artificial-trust-task-allocation/README.md

 ## Misc

-There are other README.txt files in various directories that provide further information on how to use the code.
+There are other README files in various directories that provide further information on how to use the code.

 TO BE DONE: Upload LaTeX source files.